davidemerson/jpmapper-lidar/README.md

 - Python 3.9 or newer
 - Git (for cloning the repository)
 - C/C++ compiler for some dependencies (included with Visual Studio on Windows)

+### System Requirements

+**Minimum Requirements:**
+- 4GB RAM
+- 2 CPU cores
+- 1GB free disk space

+**Recommended for Large Datasets:**
+- 16GB+ RAM (allows larger GDAL cache and more parallel workers)
+- 8+ CPU cores (enables efficient parallel processing)
+- SSD storage (significantly improves I/O performance)
+- 10GB+ free disk space (for temporary files and caching)

+**Performance Notes:**
+- JPMapper automatically scales to available resources
+- Memory usage is approximately 2GB per worker for rasterization tasks
+- GDAL cache is automatically set to 25% of available RAM (capped at 4GB)
+- CPU usage scales to 75% of cores for rasterization, 90% for analysis tasks
+- All performance optimizations are transparent and require no manual configuration

 ### Installation Options